benwallman/reactive-login-poc/README.md

 A lightweight Proof of Concept to demonstrate how forms don't need buttons.
 Obviously rate limiting and security measures should be factored in to this, but I'm lazy.

+As it's built in docker, all you need is docker.
+No node, no java, no nothing (except docker)..

 ## To run

 ```